Living With a Teenager: 7 Tips That Help

 Surviving your child's adolescence means accepting the inevitable: Your popularity will go down in direct proportion to the rise in popularity of friends; your child's growth spurt and hormone surge will bewilder both of you; and your companionable child will suddenly become a privacy freak.

 Other than being gracious about your drop in popularity, what else can you do to survive the early teen years?
-Here are some pointers.
+Here are seven tips that can help:

 Some teens enjoy seeing their parents get worked up.
 That's another reason to avoid an emotional meltdown when dealing with kids this age.
 Keeping your cool is even more important when your daughter comes home with pierced eyelids and a scruffy new boyfriend.
 Blowing up or giving speeches at this moment accomplishes nothing but raising your blood pressure.